March 26, 2025

 Ensuring safety during grain storage and handling is vital, especially as large quantities of grain are prepared for market in the upcoming months.
 Adhering to the following three fundamental rules can help prevent accidents and maintain grain quality: 1.
 Always have an observer present when...

-Patricia Ann “Pat” Yelkich, 77, of Rensselaer, (formerly of East Gary and Wanatah) passed away Saturday, March 8, 2025.
-She was born on March 28, 1947.
-Memorial contributions may be made to the Rensselaer Care Center.
+Linda Marie (Jakubczak) Harkness, 76, of Peru, passed away on Friday, March 21, 2025.
+She was born January 6, 1949.
+Memorial contributions may be made to https:// www.autismspeaks.org/.
 Online tributes may be offered at www.frainmortuary.com.
-Arrangements entrusted...
+Arrangements entrusted to Frain Mortuary in Winamac.